miggboy/Group_2_CS2043/README.md

-# CS2043-Project
+# Pantry Pal
-This project is the final project for CS2043 - Introduction to Software Engineering.
+The final project for CS2043 - Introduction to Software Engineering.

 Pantry Pal is an ingredient-matching application.
 Input a sequence of ingredients and receive a list of best-matched recipes in return.